Fire alarm maintenance

 Functional test of every automatic detector, every manual call point, and every sounder and visual alarm device.
 Not a sample — every device, every visit.
 This is a requirement of BS 5839-1.

-Check and test of all system interfaces — door releases, suppression links, ventilation control, lift recall.
+Check and test of all system interfaces — door releases, suppression links, ventilation control, lift recall — as defined in the cause and effect matrix.

 A report listing every device tested, results, deficiencies found, and recommended remedial works.
 Update of the fire alarm log book with the service certificate.

 Some contractors — particularly those offering suspiciously cheap contracts — do not test every device at every visit.
 They may test a percentage on a rotation, meaning some detectors go years without being individually checked.
 This is not compliant with BS 5839-1.
-Always ask your contractor to confirm in writing that 100% of devices are tested at every service visit.
+Always ask your contractor to confirm in writing that 100% of devices are tested at every service visit, and check your service report confirms this.

 How to Negotiate a Better Contract